 In the case of an emergency, however, a helicopter would be able to land in a parking lot if there are no other options available.

-Provided that the body of water isn’t owned by a corporation, farmer, local/national state park etc. a helicopter is legally allowed to land of the water.
+Provided that the body of water isn’t owned by a corporation, farmer, local/national state park etc. a helicopter is legally allowed to land on the water.
 Whether a helicopter would actually be able to land on the water is another thing, though.

 Helicopters that are equipped with fixed utility floats, or emergency pop-out floats are able to land on the water.
-Most modern helicopters, though, either has no or limited water capability, making water landings unfeasible.
+Most modern helicopters, though, either have no or limited water capability, making water landings unfeasible.